troppster225/bsan_6070/CA 01/README.md

 * scipy
 * seaborn
 * sklearn
-3. Run the CA01.ipynb file in your IDE of choice
+3. Run the CA01.ipynb file located in the CA 01 folder in your IDE of choice